wp-plugins/printfriendly/readme.txt

 1. Download the printfriendly.zip file and unzip it.
 2. Move the resulting folder into wp-content/plugins folder your wordpress install
 3. Activate the plugin in your Wordpress Admin area.
+4. Choose your button style in the plugin settings area.

 == Support ==